sarah-svg/lab_35_redux/README.md

-create an action to create a comment for a post (by post index) ----check create an action to delete a comment for a post (by post index and comment index) ---check create src/reducers/commentReducer.js ---check store comments for each post (create an object where the key is a posts index) and the value is an array of comments handle create a comment handle delete a comment delete post should also delete all comments
+create an action to create a comment for a post (by post index) ----check create an action to delete a comment for a post (by post index and comment index) ---check create src/reducers/commentReducer.js ---check store comment for each post (create an object where the key is a post index) and the value is an array of comment handle create a comment handle delete a comment delete post should also delete all comment
 Rubric
 refactor to redux 5 pts
-add comments 5 points
+add comment 5 points